BA (Hons)

 Gatecrasher

-Located right in the heart of the Cultural Industries Quarter, our Sheffield HQ stands on the old site of the famous Sheffield superclub, Gatecrasher.
-The building currently holds Mac suites, teaching spaces, live performance room, recording suite, and mentoring rooms.
-Sheffield HQ will be expanding from September 2025 to hold brand new common spaces alongside networking and collaboration rooms.
+Located in the heart of the Cultural Industries Quarter, our Sheffield HQ stands on the old site of the famous Sheffield superclub, Gatecrasher.
+The building holds Mac suites, teaching spaces, a live performance room, a recording suite, and mentoring rooms.
+It now includes brand-new common spaces alongside networking and collaboration rooms.
 A place to meet and relax is fundamental to every uni campus, and we want our students to feel comfortable and welcomed.
-Our common rooms are there for you to meet, hang, collaborate, network, and share ideas.
-And get a great coffee too.
+Our common rooms are here for you to meet, hang out, collaborate, network, share ideas, and grab a great coffee too.

 Brighton & Sheffield